Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Case size, why it actually matters

 Garmin’s standard flagship cases are 47mm, which is genuinely large on smaller wrists.
-The “S” variants (Venu 3S, Forerunner 265S, Instinct 2S, Fenix 7S) are 40-41mm, which fit most smaller wrists comfortably without overhang.
-The 42-45.6mm middle-tier watches (Forerunner 245, 255, 55) work on medium wrists.
-For anyone who finds their current watch too chunky or who has a wrist circumference under about 6.5 inches, prioritize the “S” models.
+The “S” variants are 40-41mm with the same hardware as the larger versions, just sized down.
+For anyone who finds their current watch too chunky or who measures under about 6.5 inches, prioritize the “S” models.

 Women’s health metrics, what Garmin actually tracks

 Every current Garmin watch with the Garmin Connect app supports menstrual cycle tracking, pregnancy mode, sleep tracking, and stress monitoring.
-Symptom logging, period prediction, fertility window tracking, and pregnancy week-by-week guidance are free features.
+Symptom logging, period prediction, fertility window tracking, and pregnancy week-by-week guidance are all free features.
 The Venu line (Venu 3S, Venu Sq) emphasizes broader health metrics most heavily; Forerunner watches include the same features but with running-first interface priority.
-All picks on this page support these features.
+Garmin Connect is free, no subscription required, and it works with every current Garmin watch.

 Lifestyle vs athletic, which line to pick